Railways to terminate Chinese company's contract due to 'poor progress'

-The Railways has decided to terminate the contract of a Chinese company due to "poor progress" on the signalling and telecommunication work on the Eastern Dedicated Freight Corridor's 417-km section between between Kanpur and Mughalsarai

-The Railways had given the contract worth Rs 471 crore to Beijing National Railway Research and Design Institute of Signal and Communication Group in 2016
+The Railways has decided to terminate the contract of a Chinese company due to "poor progress" on the signaling and telecommunication work on the Eastern Dedicated Freight Corridor's 417-km section between Kanpur and Mughalsarai.
+The Railways had given the contract worth Rs 471 crore to Beijing National Railway Research and Design Institute of Signal and Communication Group in 2016.

-They were supposed to complete the work by 2019, but only 20 per cent of the work has been completed so far, said the Railways.
+They were supposed to complete the work by 2019, but only 20 percent of the work has been completed so far, the Railways said.
+The move comes after 20 Indian Army personnel including a colonel were killed in a fierce clash with Chinese troops in the Galwan Valley in eastern Ladakh on Monday night, the biggest military confrontation in over five decades that has significantly escalated the already volatile border standoff in the region.

+Officials, however, said it was a poor performance and inability to deliver the project on time that led to the decision by the implementing agency, the Dedicated Freight Corridor Corporation Limited (DFCCIL), to terminate the contract.
+Officials said the DFCCIL has already applied to the World Bank, which is the funding agency, to initiate the process.

+PTI has sent a mail to the World Bank seeking its comment on the issue and is awaiting a reply.
+The work entrusted with the Chinese engineering major includes design, construction, supply, testing, and commissioning of signaling, telecommunication, and related works for the 417-km section.

 - READ MORE ON: